benhylau/mesh-workshop/README.md

 Software
 --------

 You need a recent release of [mesh-orange](https://github.com/tomeshnet/mesh-orange) built using [mesh-router-builder](https://github.com/benhylau/mesh-router-builder), where the [cjdns](https://github.com/cjdelisle/cjdns) and [yggdrasil](https://github.com/Arceliar/yggdrasil-go/) mesh routers are pre-installed along with other tools required for this workshop.
-You can [download from here](https://github.com/benhylau/mesh-router-builder/releases) a recent `raspberrypi3-<version>.img`.
+You can download from [**mesh-router-builder/releases**](https://github.com/benhylau/mesh-router-builder/releases) a recent `raspberrypi3-<version>.img`.

+Now you can clone this repository and run `./build` to generate 40 unique host configurations under `output/`, or download the ones I built from [**mesh-workshop/releases**](https://github.com/benhylau/mesh-workshop/releases).
+The 40 configurations are packaged as `confd-<version>.tar.gz` and `confd-<version>.zip`, so you just need to extract the archives to find all of them.

-Now you can clone this repository and run `./build` to generate 40 unique host configurations under `output/`.
-Simply flash the downloaded image onto an SD card, mount its FAT partition to your computer, then copy from `output/conf.d/<hostname>/*` to the `conf.d/` on the SD card root.
+Once you have both the mesh-orange image and per-node host configurations, simply flash the downloaded image onto an SD card with a tool like [Etcher](https://etcher.io), mount its FAT partition to your computer, then copy from `output/conf.d/<hostname>/*` to the `conf.d/` on the SD card root.
 For example, on Mac OS:

 	$ cp output/conf.d/bloor/* /Volumes/BOOT/conf.d/